 The Queensborough Community College Public Safety Department is open 24 hours a day, 7 days a week.
-Central Operations (Central) is located in the Library, 3rd Floor where Public Safety officers monitor approximately 330 interior and exterior surveillance cameras, 43 Red Emergency Telephones and 10 Blue Light Emergency call boxes.
+Central Operations (Central) is located in the Library, 3rd Floor where Public Safety officers monitor approximately 330 interior and exterior surveillance cameras, 43 Red Emergency Telephones and 9 Blue Light Emergency call boxes.
 Public Safety officers also maintain a log book of all the reported incidents, events and campus conditions.

 An officer assigned to Central communicates with the officers and supervisors that are on duty and dispatches them as needed to different areas of the campus.
 The Central operator is responsible for contacting the appropriate personnel for reported conditions (i.e. Buildings and Grounds, Environmental Health and Safety, Information Technology, etc.).
 Any conditions which appear unsafe should be directly reported to any Public Safety officer as soon as possible.
 All Public Safety personnel carry two-way radios programmed through a repeater to enhance effectiveness.
 A special two-way radio is also located at Central Operations that can communicate with other CUNY campuses.
-Queensborough Community College Public Safety has the capability to communicate directly, by radio, with the local police (NYPD) during emergency situations.
 In addition, the campus has a public address system with both interior and exterior speakers to communicate with the College community.
 These speakers are tested regularly by the Telecommunications Department.